LaoHTui/QPA-Cycler/README.md

 ## For single method analysis, there are examples of applications in each method, and replacing the path adjustment parameters is sufficient

+##Explanation
+This project is a time-series data cycle analysis tool developed during the undergraduate stage.
+Due to personal knowledge and experience limitations, the program and algorithm may have shortcomings and omissions, and it is not the optimal implementation.
+Welcome interested friends to communicate, discuss, optimize and improve together.

+📧  Contact email: hczhang@my.swjtu.edu.cn